mladen/mladen/README.md

 > Important:
 >
 > If you share similar interests and would like to discuss these fascinating areas (or even collaborate on a project) feel free to contact me.
 I'd be delighted to speak with you.
-My email is mladen dot krivacevic at <the biggest search engine> dot com.
+My email is mladen dot krivacevic at _mail service of the biggest search engine_ dot com.

 > p.s.
 Yes, I HAVE used tables in Markdown for styling.
 It was easier than to write CSS.
 I'll fix it later :smile:.
 Also, I'm open to suggestions.